tisDDM/searxng-mcp/README.md

 ## Configuration

-The SearXNG MCP server requires the following environment variables:
+The SearXNG MCP server can be configured with the following environment variables:

-- `SEARXNG_URL` (required): The URL of your SearXNG instance (e.g., `https://searx.example.com`)
+- `SEARXNG_URL` (optional): The URL of your SearXNG instance (e.g., `https://searx.example.com`).
+If not provided, a random public instance will be selected.
+- `USE_RANDOM_INSTANCE` (optional): Set to "false" to disable random instance selection when no URL is provided.
+Default is "true".
 - `SEARXNG_USERNAME` (optional): Username for basic authentication
 - `SEARXNG_PASSWORD` (optional): Password for basic authentication